tf2pickup-pl/docs.tf2pickup.pl/docs/discord-server-setup.md

   - `#moderation-spam` - a separate channel for the Discord administration letting them execute commands privately without having to spam an admin discussion channel,
   - `#pickup-notifications` - all skill changes, force-closed games, (un)bans, role changes get logged there,
   - `#admins` - private admin discussion channel,
-  - `#Admin` (voice channel) - private admin discussion voice channel.
+  - `Admin` (voice channel) - private admin discussion voice channel.

-Additionally there is an empty `tf2pickup.org support` category for admin requests from the Ticket
+Additionally there is an empty `tf2pickup.org support` category for admin requests from the Ticket Tool.
+The server also contains the following roles in the final:

+- `crown remover` - this rule has an `Administrator` permission and it's not assigned to anybody in order to hide a server owner's crown next to the nickname,
+- `carl-bot` - Carl-bot's role, it has to be under user roles in order to be able to manage them,
+- `AltDentifier` - AltDentifier's role, works in the same way as Carl-bot's one,
+- `Streamcord` - Streamcord's role, it has to be above the live role in order to let it work,
+- `watch me now` - a Streamcord's live role, it's being assigned to players who are streaming on Twitch at the moment,
+- `Admin` - a pickup admin role, in the same time it's a Discord server moderator role,
+- `ping me when sub needed` - a ping role used for the tf2pickup.org site used for pinging players when a substitute is needed,
+- `Merc` - a ping role for mercs, people can assign it through a reaction role and then, if someone needs a merc, they can just ping it in order to find somebody to play,
+- `Muted` - mute role for naughty gamers,
+- `verification` - verification role used against people being verified through a AltDentifier,
+- `payload-neo` - payload-neo's role, not used in any certain way specifically, but it's created on bot join on the server.

 ## Bot setup